DupontArmand/ARI2RENDU/projet_test/README.md

 # IMPORTANT
 You need nodejs to run this project.
-You can download it from here : https://nodejs.org/fr/ and add a path on linux in order to run npm and npw commands.
+You can download it from here : https://nodejs.org/fr/ and add a path on linux in order to run npm and npx commands.
 If you are on Windows, you can use https://chocolatey.org/ in order to install nodejs on your device.

 Then you'll be able to use npm and npx commands.
 Don't forget to use `npm install` if your IDE does not do it for you before running `npm start`.